jenkins-x/jx-community/TOC/README.md

  ### Transition Process

- This document will define how the bootstrap steering committe will transition to an elected steering committee.
+ This document will define how the bootstrap steering committe will transition to an elected TOC.

  The transition process must:
  * Organize, execute, and validate an election for replacing bootstrap members
- * Define the term lengths for elected steering committee members
+ * Define the term lengths for elected TOC members
- * Organize the transition to an elected steering committee so that not all members change out at once
+ * Organize the transition to an elected TOC so that not all members change out at once
   * Possibly stagger the terms of the bootstrap committee members (ie, the first election would be for 3 committee members, the next election would be held to replace the remaining 2 original bootstrap committee members)
  * Provide documentation to enable the established practices of the committee to continue